tidyverse/tidyverse.org/content/blog/dplyr-backends/index.md

 # one of: "deep-dive", "learn", "package", "programming", or "other"
 categories: [package]
 tags: [dplyr]
-rmd_hash: acc22aff4ee98ed7
+rmd_hash: e630f451bcf18384

 ---

-One of my favourite things about dplyr is that it decouples the expression of data manipulation from its computation.
-That makes it possible to take basically the same dplyr code and execute it in radically different ways by using a different backend.
+One of my favourite things about dplyr is that it decouples describing the data manipulation you want from its actual computation.
+That makes it possible to take basically the same dplyr code and execute it in radically different ways by using different backends.
 This blog post covers a passel of updates to the dplyr backends that we maintain:

--   [multidplyr](https://multidplyr.tidyverse.org/) spreads computation over multiple cores.
+-   [multidplyr](https://multidplyr.tidyverse.org/), which spreads computation over multiple cores, is now on CRAN!

--   [dtplyr](https://dtplyr.tidyverse.org/) translates your dplyr code to the wonderfully fast [data.table](https://r-datatable.com/) package.
+-   [dtplyr](https://dtplyr.tidyverse.org/), which translates your dplyr code to the wonderfully fast [data.table](https://r-datatable.com/) package, now supports all dplyr 1.0.0 features.

--   [dbplyr](https://dbplyr.tidyverse.org/) translates your dplyr code to SQL so it can be executed in a database.
+-   [dbplyr](https://dbplyr.tidyverse.org/), which translates your dplyr code to SQL, now also translates many tidyr verbs.

-You can install them all in one fell sweep with:
+You can install these packages in one fell sweep with:

 <div class="highlight">